lidat/knowledge-center/pages/knowledgedocs/Customer Experience/Structured Content CA Article/Structured Content.md

 ![Structured Content Maps](img/structuredcontentscreen4.png)

 Coming soon!
-These new structure content templates will be available during 2018:
+These new structured content templates will be available during 2018:

 * **Carousel**: a horizontal representation of multiple (2-10) cards of the same business logic and structure